 - Limited Wardrobe: For the first six episodes of the 2011 series, appeared to have nothing in her wardrobe except two or three similar-looking plaid shirts.
 It turned out to be a subliminal hint to the audience that she's actually a mind-linked Doppelgänger in these episodes.

 - Love Triangle: Thinks she's in one with Rory and the Doctor.
 Rory and the Doctor both disagree.
 She readily accepts the fact that the Doctor wouldn't necessarily love her, being a 907-year-old alien and all, but she still hopes for a quick shag.
-The Ship Tease around it eventually becomes a major plot point, due to Trolling Creator, when she becomes pregnant and people start to assume that it might be the Doctor's baby.
-Of course, it's not — despite there being, at first, overwhelming evidence for it.
+While it largely dies to nothing by the end of Series 5, the Ship Tease around it eventually becomes a major plot point, due to Trolling Creator, when she becomes pregnant in Series 6 and people start to assume that it might be the Doctor's baby.
+Of course, it's not — despite there being, at first, overwhelming circumstantial evidence for it.